aws-samples/aws-apigw-http-api-private--integrations/README.md

 Each template deploys:
 - A base VPC with Public and Private Subnets across 3 Availability Zones.
 - Internet and NAT gateways.
-- Amazon ECS cluster, with resources on underlying EC2 instances in Private Subnets.
+- Amazon ECS cluster with resources on underlying EC2 instances in Private Subnets.
 - API Gateway VPC link.
 - HTTP API with integration to either an ALB, NLB or AWS Cloud Map.